 (b) All private hydrants shall be tested and inspected in accordance with the Town of Winchendon Private Fire Hydrant Regulations.

-C. Fire cistern requirements.
-General fire cistern requirements.
+C. Fire cisterns.

 (1) General fire cistern requirements.

-(a) Fire cisterns shall be located no more than 1,200 feet road way/driveway travel distance from the furthermost structure within a development.
+(a) Fire cisterns shall be located no more than 1,200 feet roadway/driveway travel distance from the furthermost structure within a development.

-(b) The design of the fire cistern shall provide for a trouble-free life expectation of 20 years.
+(b) The design of the fire cistern shall provide for a trouble-free life expectancy of 20 years.

 (c) The capacity of the cistern will be based on the size of the largest building to be constructed within the development.
-However no fire cistern shall be smaller than 30,000 gallon water capacity.
+However, no fire cistern shall be smaller than 30,000 gallons' water capacity.

 (d) The design of the fire cistern shall be submitted to the Fire Chief for approval prior to construction.
 All plans must be signed and stamped by structural or fire protection licensed/registered engineer in the State of Massachusetts.